Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Proposed method

-The second line of the above equation stems from the fact that $|z| = 1$ and that the spectral radius of matrix $B$ is smaller than 1.
+The second line of the above equation stems from the fact that $|z| \le 1$ and that the spectral radius of matrix $B$ is smaller than 1.

-We have already known how to calculate the probability transition matrix $B$ and the initial probability vector $\boldsymbol{X}_{1}$, we can in principle calculate exactly the generating function from Eq. [\ref{generating_function}].
-However, calculating the inverse of matrix $I - zB$ is no easy task, especially when the graph is huge.
-Moreover, the fact that the sparsity of matrix $B$ which we should take full advantage of can get lost after matrix inversion compels us to shun the idea of directly inverting matrix $I - zB$ to calculate hitting probability moments.
-Therefore, we have devised a trick for finding probability moments without resort to matrix inversion.
-For this purpose, we rewrite Eq. [\ref{generating_function}] as
+Given the probability transition matrix $B$ and the initial probability vector $\boldsymbol{X}_{1}$, we can in principle calculate exactly the generating function and probability moments.
+However, inverting matrix $I - zB$ is no easy task, especially when the graph is huge.
+Moreover, the fact that the sparsity of matrix $B$ which we should take full advantage of can get lost after matrix inversion compels us to shun the idea of directly inverting $I - zB$.
+Instead, we try to calculate probability moments without inverting any matrix.
+For this purpose, we rewrite Eq. (\ref{generating_function}) as